-It is important to me that I provide a safe empathic environment for you where you can explore the issues you are struggling with, you may have been struggling with them for some time or they may have surfaced recently.
+It is important to me that I provide a safe empathic environment for you, where you can explore the issues you are struggling with, you may have been struggling with them for some time or they may have surfaced recently.

 I try to understand the difficulties you face, by exploring that with you, you may be experiencing depression, anxiety, trauma or other stress related problems; each is explored in a safe, non-judgmental way.
 I provide a calm and inviting space, which I believe is vital to developing a therapeutic relationship, one where you feel you can place your trust in me, thus allowing you to be open about what is happening for you.

 My theoretical approach is primarily person centred using Existential theory, I am trained to use a range of other therapeutic approaches which does include CBT.
 Using these skills to help support your own understanding of what you are experiencing and how that impacts on your day to day life.
 I will also explore some skills with you which may be useful in supporting yourself outside of therapy.

-I previously worked as a NHS counsellor for GP practices.
+I have previously worked as a NHS counsellor for C&V UHB in GP practices.

 Training, qualifications & experience